museum4punkt0/SwellAR/README.md

 BSD 3-Clause License

-Copyright (c) 2018, museum4punkt0 - Staatliche Museen zu Berlin / Refrakt
+Copyright © 2018, museum4punkt0 - Staatliche Museen zu Berlin / Refrakt

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: